phlex-ruby/phlex.fun/pages/index.md

 Views can have an `initialize` method that dictates which arguments the view accepts and is responsible for setting everything up — usually assigning instance variables for use in the template.

-The template is a special method that’s called when rendering a view.
-The `template` method determines the output of the view by calling methods that append to the output.
+The `view_template` is a special method that’s called when rendering a view.
+The `view_template` method determines the output of the view by calling methods that append to the output.

 Instance methods perform important calculations or encapsulate a small part of the template.
 Public instance methods can expose an interface that’s yielded to the parent when rendering.